Why Your Partner Overreacts to Small Things

 A single overreaction may pass.
 Repeated overreactions to everyday questions, requests, and comments do something different.

 Each time the response feels excessive for what you said, your attention turns inward.
-You review your words, your tone, your timing.
-You ask yourself whether you missed something obvious.
+You review your words, your tone, your timing, and ask whether you missed something obvious.

 You adjust.
 The next time, you raise the topic more carefully.
 You choose a softer opening, wait for a better moment, make the request smaller, and add reassurance before the other person has asked for it.